waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Poison-type moves are Not Very Effective (NVE) against opposing Poison-type Pokémon (observed: Acid vs Ekans).

 # Agent Development & Usage
-*   **Path Validator Agent:** Could have been beneficial for testing path segments in Cerulean Gym instead of relying on the more complex and failing `gym_puzzle_solver_agent`.
+*   **Path Validator Agent:** Defined.
+Should be used for testing path segments, especially in complex areas or before long movements.
 *   **Gym Puzzle Solver Agent:** Definition and calls failed repeatedly.
 If attempted again, schema needs major simplification.
 For code-enabled agents, prompts must be very clear on JSON input/output for the script.

 *   **General Agent Usage:** When an agent definition or call fails multiple times, abandon that specific agent or approach for the immediate future and attempt to solve the problem manually or with a different, simpler tool to maintain momentum.